deadlyvipers/dojo_rules/introduction.md

 Welcome to the dojo.
-My favorite code school is Java
+My favorite Code School is JavaScript.